Nury Vittachi: Journalism career

 Vittachi started his career working for the Morning Telegraph in Sheffield.

 He worked for the South China Morning Post as a humour columnist known as Lai See until 1997.

-Despite his strong support of the Chinese government, he has been incorrectly described as an "outspoken critic of China".
+In 1998, The Irish Times described Vittachi as an "outspoken critic of China".

 Vittachi has been part of the Hong Kong Young Writers' awards for over a decade.
 The awards encourage and promote literature among kids, ages 6 to 18, from various backgrounds and learning styles, attracting thousands of entries from Hong Kong, Macau, and China.

 In 2020, Vittachi published The Other Side of the Story: A Secret War in Hong Kong, a book alleging that the 2019–20 Hong Kong protests were partially funded and supported by the Central Intelligence Agency through the Oslo Freedom Foundation, the Albert Einstein Institution, and the Centre for Applied Nonviolent Action and Strategies as "revolution consultants".

 Personal life

-Vittachi was born in Sri Lanka to a Buddhist mother and a Muslim father.
+Vittachi was born in Sri Lanka from a Buddhist mother and a Muslim father.
 He lives in Hong Kong.